-So to make pellets we really need to get the raw material below 15%.
-The ‘sweet spot’ to produce pellets is normally around 12-13%, and I’ll be writing a post about that.
+So to make pellets we really need to get the raw material below 15% moisture content.
+The ‘sweet spot’ to produce wood pellets is normally around 12-13%, and I’ll be writing a post about that.
 If you’re dealing with virgin wood the raw material is going to be very wet, we’re talking over 50%.
 Now, you can naturally dry most wood to around 20% moisture content.
 With protection from the elements, good ventilation and enough time this is possible.

 However, getting below 20% without a dryer is very difficult.
 Drying on a small scale is often not viable, due to the cost of the dryer.
 Therefore when making wood pellets on a small scale its best to source a raw material below 15% moisture.

 Can Wood be Too Dry to Make Pellets?